 Frank Ward has lived in Sweden for decades.
 He has seen the the Swedish experience with alcohol up close.
 Here he reflects on the changes he has witnessed over time.1 He points out that

-“During my lifetime I have followed one nation’s progress from near-prohibition to a more liberal, tolerant approach.
+“During my lifetime I have followed one nation’s progress from near-prohibition to a more tolerant approach.
 When I arrived in Stockholm in the early 1960s Sweden was very different from the rest of Europe.
-People traveled little in those days and Sweden’s government was a very paternalistic one.
+People traveled little in those days.
+And Sweden’s government was a very paternalistic one.
 It tried to guide citizens in the “right” direction.

 It may seem strange, but

 “In the 1950s Sweden still had ration books for alcoholic drinks.
 This allowed the authorities not only to limit one’s consumption but also to keep tabs on it.
 Every bottle you bought was entered into the book.
 When the limit was reached you weren’t allowed another drop.
 This authoritarian attitude was still very much in evidence when I arrived.
 Monopoly shops could be as crowded as railway stations, with over a hundred people waiting to place their order.
 Customers might be turned away summarily, no matter how long they had been queuing.
 Outside, people pestered those on their way in to buy something for them.
 Some made a living by ostensibly buying for themselves and then selling on a profit.
 Many bourgeois citizens stowed their alcoholic purchases inside capacious briefcases, to hide them from prying eyes.”